davelsan/vue-next-starter/README.md

 ### Icons

-SVG icons are loaded dynamically from a sprite system (`icon-defs.svg`), by their assigned `id` property.

-This is done via a global [`svg-icon`](./src/modules/shared/components/svg-icon/svg-icon.vue) component, which can load icons from:

-- The global `src/assets/svg/` folder (default)
-- The corresponding `src/modules/<module-name>/assets/svg/` folder, by setting the `module` property.
+SVG icons are bundled by the [`svg-sprite-loader`](https://github.com/JetBrains/svg-sprite-loader) plugin.
+An `*.svg` sprites file is supplied by each individual module, and should be imported at the entry component.

+Icons are dynamically loaded via a shared [`svg-icon`](./src/modules/shared/components/svg-icon/svg-icon.vue) component.
+The `id` and `module` (imported `*.svg` filename without extension) props are required to generate the correct path to the sprite.

 An example can be found in the [`home.vue`](./src/modules/home/home.vue) component.